tomaslibal/ua-detection/README.md

 My goal is to critically discuss the topic, review the latest developments as we as things from the past and to make research on the matter.

+## Branching strategy

+  ** NOT IN PLACE NOW - MASTER IS EXPERIMENTAL **

+- master (stable) will be used for releases
+- develop (unstable) will have feature branches merged into it
+- feature/{feature-branch} will be used for developing new features
+- hotfix/{hotfix} hotfixes that may go directly into the master

 ## Disclaimers

+There is no warranty for this free software.
+All mentioned trademarks are property of their owners.
+I hope that this repository or its part will be of use to someone.

 ## Footnotes